 So what should you do?
 Tell them the shirt runs a size small and to order a size up!
 I will generally use this format: This “t-shirt title here” is designed and printed to be fitted.
 For a more loose fit, please order a size up.

 With this technique, you pack even MORE keywords in their by using the title, but it does not look spammy at all.
-In fact, this single sentence technique has saved me more than once.
-After I started implementing it, negative reviews almost stopped for good.

 Note On Product Description